konstructio/colony-docs/docs/install/virtual-install.md

 3. In the terminal, **select a region**. (*We typically use `nyc1`*)
 4. Add your **Civo API Key**
 5. Enter your default **SSH key** (or your own/explicit key)
-6. Enter **a name** for your datacenter instance.
+6. Enter **a name** for your data center instance.
 7. Add your **Colony API Key**
 8. Select the default **Colony CLI**
 9. Click to select **Create datacenter**

-⏲️ *The process to create your virtual datacenter typically takes about 10 minutes.*
+⏲️ *The process to create your virtual data center typically takes about 10 minutes.*

 ## What's next?